-A review of available documentation (Consistent with the requirements of the ACSQHC Checklist for Assessors - Reviewing information accessed and actioned by the Governing Body), supported by observation and interviews, demonstrated that a culture of safety and quality improvement had been established.
-This was reinforced by the PPH leadership team who set the organisation's strategic direction and ensures it is clearly communicated.
-The 2022-2023 PPH Clinical Governance Plan describes the governance related roles and responsibilities across the services and supports staff to effectively partner with patients and families.
-A Committee Structure at both local and national levels has been established to monitor the effectiveness of the clinical quality system through audit, data analysis and incident reporting.
+A review was undertaken of the available documentation, consistent with the requirements of the ACSQHC Checklist for assessors (Reviewing information accessed and actioned by the Governing Body), supported by observations and interviews with key clinical governance leaders across the organisation, demonstrated that a culture of safety and quality improvement had been established.
+This was reinforced by the leadership team who set the organisation's strategic direction and ensured it is clearly communicated.
+The LDPH Clinical Governance Plan and the Framework describes the governance related roles and responsibilities across the services and supports staff to effectively partner with patients and families.
+A Committee Structure has been established to monitor the effectiveness of the clinical quality system through audit, data analysis and incident reports.
 A risk management approach underpins all aspects of clinical safety and quality.

-ACTION 1.02 The governing body ensures that the organisation's safety and quality priorities address the specific health needs of Aboriginal and Torres Strait Islander people Comments Members of the PPH Leadership Team were able to describe how the specific health needs of Aboriginal and Torres Strait Islander people are being addressed.
-Documentation reviewed by the Assessors supported that the organisation has addressed this as a priority through the Healthscope Reconciliation Action Plan (RAP).
+The governing body ensures that the organisation's safety and quality priorities address the specific health needs of Aboriginal and Torres Strait Islander people

+Members of the Lady Davidson Executive were able to describe how the specific health needs of Aboriginal and Torres Strait Islander people are being addressed.
+Documentation reviewed by the assessors supported that the organisation has prioritised this and specifically on areas of inequity in service provision and outcomes for Aboriginal and Torres Strait Islander people.

+The organisation has consulted with an Aboriginal elder to determine areas of improvement that may be made to Lady Davidson to support a more welcoming environment.
+The planting of native plants at the front entrance to the hospital, and an area set aside as a meeting place for Aboriginal and Torres Strait Islander people, have resulted from communications with the Aboriginal elder.

 The organisation meets the requirements of Advisory AS18/04.
-Rating Applicable HSF IDs Met All

-ACTION 1.03

-The health service organ isation establishes and maintains a clinical governance framework, and uses the processes within the framework to drive improvements in

-safety and quality safety and quality
+The health service organisation establishes and maintains a clinical governance framework, and uses the processes within the framework to drive improvements in safety and quality

-Comments

-Senior members of the PPH staff were able to describe the organisation's Clinical Governance Framework, demonstrate to assessors how the Framework is used, and how its effectiveness is monitored and reported, with changes made where indicated.
+All staff in key clinical government leadership roles were able to describe the organisation's Clinical Governance Framework.
+Senior managers were able to demonstrate to the assessment team how the Framework is used, and how the effectiveness is monitored and reported, with changes made where indicated.

-Rating Applicable HSF IDs

-Met All

-ACTION 1.04

-The health service organ isation implements and monitors strategies to meet the organisation's safety and quality priorities for Aboriginal and Torres Strait Islander
+The health service organisation implements and monitors strategies to meet the organisation's safety and quality priorities for Aboriginal and Torres Strait Islander people

-people

-Comments

-Interviews with staff and Interviews with staff and managers were supported by observation and documentary evidence confirming that the organisation has strategies in place to monitor the

-effectiveness of quality a effectiveness of quality and safety initiatives aimed at improving health outcomes for Aboriginal and Torres Strait Islander people.
+Interviews with staff and managers were supported by observations and documentary evidence confirming that the organisation has strategies in place to monitor the effectiveness of quality and safety initiatives aimed at improving health outcomes for Aboriginal and Torres Strait Islander people.

-Rating Applicable HSF IDs

-Met All